Pumpkin-Empire/Pumpkin-Spice-A-Deep-Dive/README.md

 ***
 ## Starting the Pipeline

+First open Docker Dashboard on your computer.

-> **Note:**If you would like to build a database on a search for something other than 'pumpkin spice', update 'search' in the app/config.py file made earlier.
+>**Note:**If you would like to build a database on a search for something other than 'pumpkin spice', update 'search' in the app/config.py file made earlier.
 Reference for making a query can be found here:
 > [Building queries for searching Tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query)

 **First Pipeline**